AdaptiveCpp/AdaptiveCpp/README.md

 * `cmake`
 * `hcc` or `nvcc`
 * HIP.
 On CUDA, it is not necessary to install HIP explicitly since the required headers are bundled with hipSYCL.
 On AMD, the system-wide HIP installation will be used instead and must be installed and working.
-* llvm/clang (with development headers and libraries)
+* llvm/clang (with development headers and libraries - hipSYCL is tested with llvm/clang 7.0)
 * the Boost C++ library (only the preprocessor library at the moment)

 For Arch Linux users, it is recommended to simply use the `PKGBUILD` provided in `install/archlinux`.
 A simple `makepkg` in this directory should be enough to build an Arch Linux package.